MCP Security, Data Flow, and Permissions

 Once data reaches the host, it is subject to that host's own data processing and retention policies.
 From a data handling perspective, connecting an MCP host to Glean is equivalent to any application that consumes Glean's APIs.

-5. Permissions and Tool Behavior
+5. Permissions and tool behavior

 5.1 Permission-aware tools